Pipicallu/LemonTree/README.md

 ### Site owner's goal:

-To set up and e-commerce site that customers or vendors can order from directly as well as showcase the unique features of the product.
+To set up a web platform that showcases the unique features of the product and allows customers or vendors to order from and make enquiries directly with the company.

 ### External User's Goal :